cran/ggeffects/README.md

 1)  Functions are type-safe and always return a data frame with the same, consistent structure;

-2)  there is a simple, unique approach to calculate marginal effects/adjusted predictions and estimated marginal means for many different models;
+2)  there is a simple, unique approach to calculate adjusted predictions and estimated marginal means for many different models;

 3)  the package supports “labelled data” (Lüdecke 2018), which allows human readable annotations for graphical outputs.